 Why Make This

-- Suitable for vegans and vegetarians.
+- Diet-friendly: Suitable for vegans and vegetarians.

 Ingredients

 - Ginger: I use pre-ground ginger powder as it is much more convenient.
 (But, of course, freshly squeezed ginger juice tastes much more vibrant if you can make/ buy it.)
+Alternatively, substitute both the pineapple and ginger with homemade pineapple ginger syrup.

 - Coconut cream: most recipes use unsweetened coconut milk, which is acceptable.
 However, I prefer a richer drink, so I prefer to make my own creamy coconut milk by mixing coconut cream with coconut water (or water) in the ratio 1:2 e.g. use 10g of coconut cream for every 20g of water to make 30g of coconut milk.